 Q. How did your blog get started?

 A. I love ideas and, always interested to know how it fits and turns into a reality.
-I believe every theory has the specific idea with exact meaning.
+I believe every theory has a specific idea with exact meaning.
 But, while the process of getting knowledge of it, it turns into several views and several views turns into several meanings.
 Now, it’s really hard to pick which one is pure.
 So, Blogging came into my mind.
 Lemme answer why!

 The main thing that came in my mind is that, if I share an article on the topic that I have learned or trying to learn then, other peer people will read my articles and will give some feedback which I thought a wonderful idea.

 Having a pure level of knowledge and ideas matters much to me!

 Q. So, you’re trying to purify your knowledge?

 Q. What is the most important thing you wish to have in your blog, and why?

 A. A good discussion on the topic that I share!
-Lemme elaborate with a quote by John Seely Brown,
+Let me elaborate with a quote by John Seely Brown,

 Conversation is a good catalyst for new innovation.

 So, what if we really have our good times while discussing in the comments and generates new innovative ideas or build our understanding level a bit more.
-Isn’t that sounds interesting?
+Isn’t that sound interesting?

 Q. There are lots of Physics blogs on the internet, why should someone care about your blog?

 I love to introduce myself as a learner, not as an expert even-though, someday I will!

-Q. Would you please explain why did you choose torus in the logo?
+Q. Would you please explain why did you choose the torus in the logo?